vovkasm/react-native-stylable/README.md

 ### stylable(name:String):Function

 Return function (`fn(component:Component):Component`) to produce Higher Order Component with `name` that pass props and style from StyleSheet to wrapped component.
+Also generated component can accept one additional property - `variant` to dynamically change styles.

 ## Author